• Skip to primary navigation

 A few ingredient notes:

 • red lentils.
-Red lentils cook more quickly than brown and green lentils, and end up much softer, so they're perfect for tarka dal.
+Red lentils cook more quickly than brown and green lentils, and end up much softer, so they’re perfect for tarka dal (and great for making a creamy lentil soup too!).
 You can find out more about the different types of lentils here.
-For this recipe, I wouldn't recommend using brown or green lentils.
+For this recipe, I wouldn’t recommend using brown or green lentils.

 • chopped chillies.
 I used frozen ones, as I don't use fresh chillies often enough to get through a whole pack without wasting some.
 Frozen vegetables are great for reducing food waste, and they come pre-chopped too!
 Feel free to use fresh red chillies if you prefer.